hanzlahabib/github-workflow-demo/CONTRIBUTING.md

 # 🤝 Contributing to GitHub Workflow Best Practices

 Thank you for your interest in contributing to this project!
-This guide will help you understand how to contribute effectively.
+This repository demonstrates communication-first GitHub workflows designed to improve team collaboration through structured templates and quality gates.

 ## 📋 Table of Contents